ward208k/CS207_Project/README.md

 * 16 x 1/4" Hose to screw adapter
 * 1 x Air compresser and a air compresser to 1/4" tube adapter (varies based on your compresser)
 * 1 x 8 Channel relay (5v signal, and up to 12v 10A in/out)
+* 1 x IR reciever (VS 1838B)
+* 1 x IR remote (I used a SEIKI TV remote, but any IR remote with at least 4 buttons will work)

 # Build Instructions
 V1: